5 October 1910 revolution: The fighting

-The fact that some units of the monarchical side sympathised with the republicans, combined with the abandonment by the rebels of the original plan of action, opting instead for entrenchment in Rotunda and Alcântara, led to a situation of impasse throughout 4 October, with all manner of rumours about victories and defeats spreading through the city.
+The fact that some units of the monarchical side sympathized with the republicans, combined with the abandonment by the rebels of the original plan of action, opting instead for entrenchment in Rotunda and Alcântara, led to a situation of impasse throughout 4 October, with all manner of rumors about victories and defeats spreading through the city.

-As soon as news of the concentration of rebels in Rotunda were received, the military command of the city organised a detachment to break them up.
+As soon as news of the concentration of rebels in Rotunda were received, the military command of the city organized a detachment to break them up.
 The column, under the command of Colonel Alfredo Albuquerque, was formed by units that had been removed from the protection of the Palace of Necessidades: 2nd Infantry, 2nd Cavalry and the mobile battery of Queluz.
 The latter included the colonial war hero Henrique Mitchell de Paiva Couceiro.
 The column advanced until near the prison, where it assumed combat positions.
 However, before these were completed, the column was attacked by rebels.
 The attack was repelled but resulted in a few wounded men, several dead pack animals and the scattering of about half the infantry.
 Paiva Couceiro responded with cannons and the infantry that remained during 45 minutes, ordering an attack that was carried out by around 30 soldiers, but which was beaten with some casualties.
 Continuing the gunfire, he ordered a new attack, but only 20 soldiers followed the order.
 Thinking that he had found the right time to assault the barracks of Artillery 1, Paiva Couceiro requested reinforcement to the division's command.
 However, he received the perplexing order to retreat.